gti-gatech/BikewaySim/readme.md

 ```
 conda activate bikewaysim
 ```
-- Navigate to the `BikewaySim/src` folder on conda CLI and install the development package `bikewaysim`
+- Change into the `BikewaySim/src` folder on command line and install the development package `bikewaysim`
 ```
 pip install -e .
 ```
 - Great!
 Everything should be installed!
-- Most of the code is excuted through Jupyter Notebooks which can be opened/run/edited through VS Code or Jupyter Notebook, just make sure your conda environment is activated.
+- Most of the code is excuted through Jupyter Notebooks which can be opened/run/edited through [VS Code](https://code.visualstudio.com/) or [Jupyter Notebook](https://anaconda.org/anaconda/jupyter), just make sure the `bikewaysim` environment is activated.

 ## How to Run
 1. Modify the [config.json](config.json) file to define the project directory and various settings (e.g., desired projected coordinate system, supplemental data directories, etc.).